PSST-Challenge/PSST-Challenge.github.io/docs/join.md

 Papers must be submitted in <a href="https://www.softconf.com/lrec2022/RaPID-4/" target="_blank">softconf</a> by {{site.submission_deadline}}, formatted according to the <a href="https://lrec2022.lrec-conf.org/en/submission2022/authors-kit/" target="_blank">author's kit</a>.
 Please refer to <a href="https://spraakbanken.gu.se/en/rapid-2022/submission-details" target="_blank">RaPID submission details</a> for more information.

 We look forward to seeing your work!

+## Frequently Asked Questions

+### Q: Will `<sil>` and `<spn>` be included or excluded in the evaluation of phoneme recognition results?

+A: All `<sil>` and `<spn>` tokens will be filtered out and excluded prior to the phoneme recognition evaluation process.

+### Q: Can additional data be used for training?

+A: Yes, additional/external data is allowed in the challenge, **with one caveat**: If you are using AphasiaBank data, you many not use any of the sessions in [this list](/assets/materials/test-sessions.txt), which includes the sessions in the test set.
+Be sure to include a discussion of any additional data used in your paper’s methods section.